knex/documentation/src/guide/query-builder.md

 **.jsonExtract(column|builder|raw|array[], path, [alias], [singleValue])**

 Extract a value from a json column given a JsonPath.
 An alias can be specified.
-The singleValue booleancan be used to specify, with Oracle or MSSQL, if the value returned by the function is a single value or an array/object value.An array of arrays can be used to specify multiple extractions with one call to this function.
+The singleValue boolean can be used to specify, with Oracle or MSSQL, if the value returned by the function is a single value or an array/object value.An array of arrays can be used to specify multiple extractions with one call to this function.

 ```js
 knex('accounts')